Siem Reap Gay Travel

 Pub Street has a little of everything…including bars, small clubs, and restaurants.
 Although it is not as crazy as Bangkok or Phuket, there is certainly a rowdiness.

 There are no specific gay bars in Siem Reap, but the town is quite popular with gay travelers in general.
-There was actually another gay traveler in Siem Reap the same time I was.
+There was actually another gay traveler in Siem Reap at the same time I was.
 We found each other on Instagram!

 There are bars in Siem Reap along Pub Street.
 I enjoyed more than a few Angkor Draft beers (they’re only 50 cents!) at Temple Club.